TWA-Coder/iseta-app/README.md

 ###  Accessing the Live Deployment (Render)
 1. Open your web browser
-2. Navigate to the following URL: <a href="https://iseta-app.onrender.com.">
+2. Navigate to the following URL: https://iseta-app.onrender.com

+    * NB: If using this link you face any issue Kindly follow the steps below as they are issues with deployment that i am still trouble shooting